 The Roslin Institute achieved Athena SWAN departmental Bronze in April 2012 and since then successfulyy achived Silver in April 2013.

 In November 2012, announced April 2013, the Schools of Biolgical Sciences and Informatics achieved Silver.
 The Royal (Dick) School of Veterinary Studies (first Vet School in the UK to win an AS Award), and the Schools of Engineering, GeoSciences and Mathematics all achieved Bronze.

 In November 13, announced April 14, the Schools of Molecular, Genetic and Population Health Sciences, and Clinical Sciences, were successfully awared joint Bronze.
-Edinburgh School of Architecture and Landscape Architecture, Psychology, and the Institute of Sport, Phsyical Education and Health also all successfully attained Broze Awards.
+Edinburgh School of Architecture and Landscape Architecture, and the School of Health each successfully attained Bronze Awards.

 These awards recognise achievements in having action plans in place which demonstrate progress made on gender equality, and include actions on how they intend to continue to progress.

 The University is strengthening its commitment to gender equality through extending its aim to increase the proportion of Schools achieving the Athena SWAN Silver Award for the recruitment and promotion of women in science.

 Many other Schools have already made a commitment to attain Athena SWAN Awards within the next two years, and in some areas work is already progressing.

 Further information and details on progress will be posted on this website as they progress.

 Athena SWAN awards recognise and celebrate good practice on recruiting, retaining and promoting women in STEMM in academia.
 Universities must achieve at least a Bronze award before individual departments can apply for recognition at bronze, silver or gold level in their own right.